 - Expand student financial aid opportunities (including, but not limited to, Cal Grants and CA Promise Programs) that reduce the total costs of attending college for students.

 - Assist students with the application process for attending a community college and transferring to a four-year institution of higher education.

 - Support the enhancement of existing successful educational programs and thedevelopment of needed new programs.

 - Support high quality online education while minimizing regulatory barriers and additional reporting requirements.

 - Ensure equitable academic achievement across all racial, ethnic, socioeconomic, and gender groups

 - Support the Dream Act and efforts to expand the institutional capacity for diversity.

-- Increase effective delivery of English, ESL and mathematics basic skills education.
+- Increase effective delivery of English, English as a second language (ESL), and mathematics basic skills education.

 - Enhance opportunities for underserved constituencies.